Elijah-Carrows/Elijah-Carrows/README.md

 For me, I am someone who is trying to learn all kinds of code.
 Be it Java, JavaScript, the C languages (C, C++, C#), Python, it matters not.
 I am just trying to learn coding as a whole.

 ---

+My profile picture is of Koro Sensei from the anime Assassination Classroom.

 That is all that I am willing to share about me and what code I am going to be doing for now, I will probably update this ReadMe in the future but I am not sure if I will.